fred1234/BDLC_FS25/V06/pandas_course.md

 ### Setup the Course on your Cluster

-1. SSH into your machine with `ssh student@bdlc-XX.labservices.ch`, where `XX` is your personal virtual machine number.
+1. SSH into your machine with `ssh labstudent@bdlc-XXX.bdlc.ls.eee.intern`, where `XXX` is your personal virtual machine number.
 <!-- 2.
 Install the virtual environment package for python: `sudo apt install -y python3-venv` -->
 2. Switch to user hadoop: `su - hadoop`
 3. Stop "your" JupyterLab instance: